Payment timing and methods

 J-Spec service fee

-This is $1,100 and is required initially, paid either via direct bank transfer (at a branch or via internet banking) or via PayPal.
+This is $1,100 and is required initially, usually paid via direct bank transfer at a branch or via internet banking.

 FOB purchase price of the vehicle